PARP inhibitorFDA-approvedSecond-line

 Efficacy

-Niraparib has been shown to improve progression-free survival in BRCA1/2-mutated ovarian cancer patients.
+Niraparib has been shown to improve progression-free survival in BRCA1/2-mutated ovarian cancer patients, with a median progression-free survival of approximately 21 months.

 Side effects